An unknown user has the information of over 700 million LinkedIn users for sale on the notorious hacker forum RaidForums.

 The dataset, consisting of geolocation data, phone numbers, physical addresses and inferred salaries, is reportedly being auctioned off for a 4-digit bitcoin sum.

 If you’re feeling a bit of deja vu, don’t worry, it’s not just you.
-An extremely similar attack happening to LinkedIn just back in April, where the data of 500 million of their users was scraped and posted alone - prompting a governmental probe.
+An extremely similar attack happening to LinkedIn just back in April, where the data of 500 million of their users was scraped and posted online - prompting a governmental probe.

 With this in mind, the big question is where this data came from.
 Was it scraped directly from the current site, or was it from the former breach?